Is Forgiveness Possible Before We Are Pure?

-Practicing forgiveness means not speaking ill of people who have hurt us and not repeatedly telling others how badly we were hurt.
-Forgiveness offers the opportunity to practice saintly behavior by being kind to those who offend us.
-In the evolution of our spiritual progress we are meant to come to the point in which we do not wish ill to fall upon any one, even those who cause us pain.
+Practicing forgiveness means not speaking ill of the people who have hurt us and telling others over and over again how much we have been hurt.
+Forgiveness provides an opportunity to practice righteous behavior by showing kindness to those who offend us.
+In the evolution of our spiritual development, we need to come to the point where we do not wish harm to other people, even those who hurt us.

-Srila Prabhupada asked all his disciples, even those very new to Krsna consciousness, to cultivate the quality of forgiveness.
-If it wasn’t possible to practice forgiveness, even in the beginning stages of bhakti, he wouldn’t have asked us to do it.
-He knew that the practice of forgiveness would lead to genuine forgiveness.
-This is because it is normally easier to act our way into a new way of thinking and feeling than to think our way into a new way of acting.
+Srila Prabhupada asked all of his disciples, even those new to Krsna consciousness, to cultivate the quality of forgiveness.
+If it were impossible to practice forgiveness already at the initial stages of bhakti, he would not ask us about it.
+Prabhupada knew that through the practice of forgiveness, we will gain the true ability to forgive because it is usually easier to start acting in a new way than to start thinking in a new way.
 So if you ever ask yourself, “How can I forgive?” the answer is, “Just start practicing forgiveness.”

-Also, forgiveness means to take responsibility for how we feel.
-So just because we feel resentful doesn’t give us the right to act, speak, and think in resentful ways.
+Also, forgiveness means taking responsibility for how we feel.
+If we feel resentment, this does not give us the right to act, speak and think with resentment.

-Vedic literature is full of stories of forgiveness, compassion, tolerance and humility.
-Rather than see these as tales of exceptional souls whose behavior we cannot emulate, we can allow these stories to inspire us to practice the same qualities and attitudes as the great souls.
-With this inspiration in our heart we will attract the grace needed to genuinely become a forgiving person.
+Vedic literature contains many stories of forgiveness, compassion, patience, and humility.
+Instead of viewing them as stories of exceptional souls whose behavior is difficult to match, we can draw inspiration from these stories to develop the same qualities and life beliefs that great souls have.
+With this inspiration in our hearts, we can attract the grace we need to truly learn to forgive.